 Selection of Unit Administrator: The following guidelines apply to the selection of a unit administrator.

 The appropriate vice president will convene a committee-of-the-whole or a representative faculty group.
-The candidate search committee will comprise the following voting members: faculty selected by the faculty of the administrative unit, a unit administrator selected by the vice president, and, if applicable, a non-faculty employee with a reporting relationship to the unit administrator position in question.
+The candidate search committee will comprise the following voting members: faculty selected by the faculty of the administrative unit, and a unit administrator selected by the vice president, and, if applicable, other employee(s) with a reporting relationship to the unit administrator position in question.Faculty will comprise the majority of the committee and the votes.
 The unit administrator serving on the candidate search committee shall be someone other than the outgoing unit administrator unless agreed upon by the faculty of the unit and the vice president.
-This committee shall be involved in the development of the job description, screening criteria, and the search process.
-The affirmative action officer will be an ex-officio member of the candidate search committee.
+This committee shall be involved in the development of the job description, screening criteria, and the search processEx-officio (non-voting) members may participate on candidate search committees.
 The search committee will be chaired by the unit administrator on the committee.

 The search committee, acting as noted in item 1 above, will recommend at least three (3) candidates to the appropriate vice president.
 The vice president will forward the list of candidates, along with his or her recommendations, to the campus president.
 The vice president, at her/his discretion, may approve the search committee forwarding on fewer than three final candidates.